duuusa/symfony-ecommerce-project/README.md

 - As Admin you can have acces to the easy admin interface and interact with the bag and create orders.
 - As User you can interact with the bag page and create orders.
 - As Viewer you can see the homepage and go to login | register page and also see every product, but you have to be connected to interact with bag page !

+### Please note that on the homepage the buttons are not linked to the products they refer to.